evaneschneider/site/_posts/2016-5-9-Sphere-vs-Cloud.markdown

 in the sphere, but the original surface density (calculated as total mass in the cloud divided by the diameter) is larger for the turbulent cloud.

-It seems perhaps a lot of the wind momentum in the cloud case is efficiently transferred to lower density material, which is quickly carried off the grid.
+It seems perhaps a lot of the wind momentum in the cloud case is initially transferred to lower density material, which is quickly carried off the grid.
 The difference in the momentum column densities is clearly apparent in the x-axis projection below.